OO gauge, 4mm / ft DCC

 Additional freight traffic uses the loop lines to run round and gain access to another freight terminal further along the line towards Manchester.
 Finally, a two-road locomotive servicing point occupies part of the original lower goods yard.

-The layout started life as an analogue controlled layout but was later adapted to run using DCC using the Gaugemaster Prodigy Advance ™ system.
+The layout started life as an analogue controlled layout but was later adapted to run using DCC using the Lenz LH100 system.
 Members bring their own DCC fitted locomotives and DMU’s and there is always plenty of freight stock on hand too.
 The team are currently reworking the fiddle yard which was L shaped.
 The new fiddle yard has been installed to run parallel behind the layout.
 This was required to help the overall smooth running of the layout.

-Future plans include looking at adding dummy overhead electrification masts and portal gantries to mimic the real-life 25kV wiring and extending the layout to provide a second fiddle-yard beyond the current station and townscene to make the layout more flexible when it comes to operation and train movements.
+Future plans include adding a second fiddle-yard beyond the current station and town scene to make the layout more flexible when it comes to operation and train movements.

 Significant effort has been expended on improvements to the layout during the last few years.
 This has included adding more details to the station area, a canal basin, housing and a communications mast at the front of the layout which was previously waste ground.